lil-brumski/brumski_cpp/README.md

 *git clone https://github.com/lil-brumski/BRUMSKI_CPP_LIBRARIES.git*

-*To use the files in this directory, either:
+*To use the files in this directory, either:*

-    1. Copy the file that you'd like to work it from this directory and paste it your own project directory.
+    *1. Copy the file that you'd like to work it from this directory and paste it your own project directory.*

-    2. Copy the "brumski" subdirectory and paste it in your compiler's include directory.
+    *2. Copy the "brumski" subdirectory and paste it in your compiler's include directory.*